 Once known as Stow St Edward, the Cotswolds' highest town is criss-crossed with Roman roads, pretty stone-fronted buildings, independent shops, fine restaurants, historic inns and tranquil country trails.

 Famous for its idyllic 12th century market square, 'Edwardstow' was also known throughout Europe as a centre of the wool trade, with as many as 20,000 sheep being sold in one day.
-Today, you can still feel that thriving commercial heart beating at one of the weekly markets or the twice-yearly Stow-on-the-Wold fairs.

 A great place to live, a superb location for life